 Notice to Residents: Lately there have been numerous complaints forwarded to members of the borough council.
 These complaints have revolved around traffic issues such as jake brakes, speeding, and illegal parking.
 They have also included complaints on ordinance violations concerning pets, grass clippings, and abandoned vehicles.
 All issues regarding state law and/or borough ordinance enforcement should be directed to Mayor, Neva Gindlesperger.
 As always, in case of an emergency, please call 911.
 Any other borough issues or concerns can be brought to our attention at the regularly scheduled meetings.

-News Web Page: The News section is a collection of all the information that’s been posted in the past.
-Please check it out.
-In the near future I hope to organize it by year.
+News Web Page: The News section is a collection of all the information that’s been posted in the past to the borough website on the Welcome Page and many other pages.
+It ends up being a great historical archive of a lot of activities in the community.
+This section was reorganized on 9 January 2021 by year.
 This way the pages will be smaller and load faster.
-In the last 16 months since the website really started expanding we’ve posted a good bit of information.
+Enjoy looking through all the information.
 Thank you.

 Events Calendar: A note on the calendar on the right side of the screen.
 It only shows the next 3 upcoming events.
 At the bottom if you click on “View All Events” it will bring up a calendar showing the entire month.
 You can then scroll through the months or click on individual items to learn more about various events.